bootstrap-vue/bootstrap-vue/src/components/spinner/README.md

 ```

 ## Spinner accessibility
-Place a hidden label text inside teh spinner for screen reader users, via the `label` prop or `label` slot.
+Place a hidden label text inside the spinner for screen reader users, via the `label` prop or `label` slot.

-The content will be placed inside the spinner  wrapped in a `<span>` element that has the class `sr-only`.
+The content will be placed _inside_ the spinner wrapped in a `<span>` element that has the class `sr-only`
+To make the label appear only to screen reader users.

+For accessibility purposes, each spinner will automatically have a `role="status"` attribute when
+a label is provided.
+You can easily customize the role if required via prop `role`.
+The specified `role`
+will not be applied when no label is provided.

+As well, when no label is provided, the spinner will automatically have the attribute `aria-hidden="true"` to hide
+the spinner from screen reader users.